 Wat Na Phra Men is another sight you can go and see while visiting Ayutthaya.
 The temple stands along the Lob Buri River’s north bank and Khlong Sra Bua in the subdistrict of Tha Wasukri.
 It is just to the opposite of the olden Grand Palace.

-Fortunately, during the Burmese invasion the temple did not get destroyed.
+Fortunately, during the Burmese invasion, the temple did not get destroyed.
 The ubosot or ordination hall faces towards the south while measuring around 50 by 16 meters.
 You will find several octagonal columns inside of the hall.
-The temple is a great sightseeing place, if you have interest in archaeology and history.
+The temple is a great sightseeing place if you have an interest in archaeology and history.

-The site is open to visitors every day of the week from 8 AM to 6 PM.
+The site is open to visitors every day of the week from 8 AM to 5 PM with a 150 Baht fee.
 If you take the Ayutthaya Municipal Road, it will take around twenty minutes to reach the temple.

 7. Drop by the Wat Suwandararam

-You can visit the temple during its opening hours of 8 AM to 5 PM on any day of the week.
-The fee per person is 50 Baht and you can find it at the Southeast part of the town close to Pom Phet.
+You can visit the temple during its opening hours of 8 AM to 6 PM on any day of the week.
+The fee per person is 50 Baht, and you can find it in the Southeast part of the town close to Pom Phet.

 8. See the Remains of the Bang Pa-in Palace

 Bang Pa-in Palace can be quite the sight to see coming dating back to the Ayutthaya times.
-King Prasart Thong built the palace and later King Mongkut rebuilt the palace after it was uninhibited for a long time.
+King Prasart Thong built the palace, and later King Mongkut rebuilt the palace after it was uninhabited for a long time.

 9. Observe the Renowned Wat Phutthaisawan

 The Wat Phutthaisawan sits at the Chao Phraya River’s south bank in a part named Samphao Lom.
-The monastery’s complex faces towards the east and it’s bordered by Chao Phraya River in the north.
+The monastery’s complex faces towards the east and has border with Chao Phraya River in the north.

 During Somdet Phra Ramathibodi I or King U-thong, it was the most renowned and important royal temple.
 Legend says that the king ordered to build the temple before going and founding Ayutthaya.
 You can see numerous remains of history, such as the Khmer-style Prank above pagoda base of Pai-tee.

 Similar to the other monasteries, you will need to pay 50 Baht per person to visit the temple.
-It is open to the visitors, week long, between 8 AM to 5 PM.
-From Phra Kakhon Si Ayutthaya, you can get to the temple through route 2053 and then 3469.
+It is open to the visitors, week-long, between 8 AM to 5 PM.
+From Phra Nakhon Si Ayutthaya, you can get to the temple through route 2053 and then 3469.

 You have a plethora of sights to see and things to do in Ayutthaya once you reach the place.
 However, it would be in the best interest of the animals, if you avoid those cheap rides.

-Riding elephants may seem like a very fun activity to do and you’ll see a lot of people offering elephant rides here and there.
-Though the activity may appear quite harmless to you, there is a lot going on behind the scenes that are inhumane.
+Riding elephants may seem like an enjoyable activity to do and you’ll see a lot of people offering elephant rides here and there.
+Though the activity may appear quite harmless to you, a lot is going on behind the inhumane scenes.